We're an affiliate

 11. Miniature Schnauzers

-At first look, Miniature Schnauzers look like a shrunken old human.
-But that doesn’t mean they are old to have fun!
-Best known for its high-active lifestyle and playful demeanor, this dog will surely make you get up your couch and encourage you to have a walk with them!
+At first look, Miniature Schnauzers look like shrunken old humans.
+But it does not mean they are old to have some doggy fun!
+Best known for its high-active lifestyle and playful demeanor, this dog will surely make you get up from your couch and encourage you to have a walk with them!

 12. Shih Tzu

-As the coat grows curlier, the longer it becomes, so it is advisable to have it trimmed regularly.
+As the coat grows curlier and the longer it becomes, it is advisable to have it trimmed regularly.
 The longer the coat, the more brushing it will regularly need.
 They also need to take a bath once every month to maintain that long, beautiful, shiny coat.

 13. Yorkshire terrier

 More commonly known as a Yorkie, this dog is perfect for those pet parents looking for a small furbaby with a giant personality.
 They are affectionate, energetic, and very playful.

 Having a thin coat that can be easily groomed, it is proper to take care of them to avoid unwanted shedding.

 A Yorkie’s fur is similar to that of human hair, and like our hair, it needs to be brushed daily to achieve maximum shine and silkiness.
 They also need a regular bath at least once a month to help them groom even better.